w3c/w3c-website-redesign-documentation/_posts/2020-09-25-on-not-choosing-wordpress.md

 Design and UX Design that has helped move the project forward.

 The CMS platform decision is just part of this and for the end website is one of the less visible aspects.
-As you can read from [Marie's report on the work we did to choose the CMS](/docs/cms-selection-report/) you can see the steps we went through to help shortlist and choose a CMS.
+As you can read from [Marie's report on the work we did to choose Craft CMS](/docs/cms-selection-report/) you can see the steps we went through to help shortlist and choose a CMS.

 For us, and the requirements from W3C, the delivery of accessible HTML/CSS pages that meet user needs is the most important part of this project - and